BlunderBoy/RESTful-API/README.md

 you use the same ip you won't be able to make any request if you exceeded the limit.
 The limit I put is 10 requests every 15 minutes.
 The values can be easily modified as they are in defines at the top of the code.
-    How it's actually implemented: Everytime a new ip logs into the server the ip, the file descriptor and the current time (as UNIX time) are saved in a database.
+    How it's actually implemented: Every time a new ip logs into the server the ip, the file descriptor and the current time (as UNIX time) are saved in a database.
 The program checks if you have requests left and deducts one from your total.
 At every point in the main loop we check for each ip adress we have if 15 minutes